ScratchAddons/website-v2/content/docs/faq.md

 ### I have more questions!

 If you have more questions that need answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or send a message [on our Discord server](https://discord.gg/R5NBqwMjNc).
-Someone will try to answer it for you.
+We will answer as best we can!